Howell Cobb

-Howell Cobb (September 7, 1815 – October 9, 1868) was an American and later Confederate political figure.
+Major General Howell Cobb (September 7, 1815 – October 9, 1868) was an American politician and Confederate States Army officer.
 A southern Democrat, Cobb was a five-term member of the United States House of Representatives and the speaker of the House from 1849 to 1851.
 He also served as the 40th governor of Georgia (1851–1853) and as a secretary of the treasury under President James Buchanan (1857–1860).

-Cobb is, however, best known as one of the founders of the Confederacy, having served as the President of the Provisional Congress of the Confederate States where delegates of the Southern slave states declared that they had seceded from the United States and created the Confederate States of America.
+Cobb is, however, best known as one of the founders of the Confederate States of America, having served as the President of the Provisional Congress of the Confederate States where delegates of the Southern slave states declared that they had seceded from the United States and created the Confederacy.

 Early life and education

-Born in Jefferson County, Georgia in 1815, son of Sarah and John A. Cobb.
-(Note: John Cobb's brother Henry Cobb was the father of Susan Amanda Cobb first wife of Florida Civil War Governor John Milton.)
-Cobb was of Welsh American ancestry.
-He was raised in Athens and attended the University of Georgia, where he was a member of the Phi Kappa Literary Society.
-He was admitted to the bar in 1836 and became solicitor general of the western judicial circuit of Georgia.
+Howell Cobb was born on September 7, 1815, in Jefferson County, Georgia, the son of Sarah and John A. Cobb.
+(Note: John Cobb's brother, Henry Cobb, was the father of Susan Amanda Cobb, the first wife of Florida Civil War Governor John Milton.)
+He was of Welsh American descent.
+Cobb was raised in Athens, Georgia, and studied at Franklin College (now the University of Georgia), where he became a member of the Phi Kappa Literary Society.
+He was admitted to the bar in 1836 and was soon appointed solicitor general of Georgia’s western judicial circuit.

-Cobb was a presidential elector in the 1836 presidential election.

-He married Mary Ann Lamar on May 26, 1835.
-She was a daughter of Colonel Zachariah Lamar, of Milledgeville, from a prominent family with broad connections in the South.
-Her relatives include Texas President Mirabeau B. Lamar and Georgia resident Gazaway Bugg Lamar.
-They would have eleven children, the first in 1838 and the last in 1861.
-Several did not survive childhood, including their last, a son who was named after Howell's brother, Thomas Reade Rootes Cobb.
+In 1836, he served as a presidential elector in the presidential election.
+On May 26, 1835, Cobb married Mary Ann Lamar, the daughter of Colonel Zachariah Lamar of Milledgeville, a member of a prominent Southern family.
+Her relatives included Texas President Mirabeau B. Lamar and Georgia financier Gazaway Bugg Lamar.
+The couple had twelve children between 1838 and 1861, though several died in childhood, including their last, a son named after Cobb’s brother, Thomas Reade Rootes Cobb.